Blake and Mouton's Leadership Model (Managerial Grid) - Explained

 What is Blake and Mouton's Leadership Model?

-The managerial grid, also known as the management grid, was proposed by Robert Blake and Jane Mouton.
-Pursuant to this model, a leaders style can be identified based upon her concern for the following factors:
+The managerial grid, also known as the management grid, was proposed by Robert Blake and Jane Mouton, and is a behavioral leadership model.
+Pursuant to this model, a leader's style can be identified based upon her concern for the following factors:

 - People - How committed are subordinates to goal achievement.
 Does the worker show high self-esteem?
 Are subordinates satisfied with interpersonal relationships?